-DefinePK hosts the largest index of Pakistani journals and research articles.
-It is also the only platform in the world that offers chapter-level book search.
+DefinePK hosts the largest index of Pakistani journals, research articles, news headlines, and videos.
+It also offers chapter-level book search.

 Title: Shifting Sands: From Alliance to Adversity Tracing Iranian-Israeli Relations before the Islamic Revolution and Envisioning Future Prospects amidst Political Transformation